 How to Consolidate Debt: 3 Steps to Debt Consolidation

 We all face the challenge of making ends meet.
 Some of us spend more than we earn, resulting in substantial debt from credit card bills, personal or auto loans, or other bills.
-Medical debt can cause big problems, as can job loss or a cut in income or hours.
-Some of us end up in debt because of bad spending habits, buying things we don’t need or just not keeping track of where our money goes.
+Medical debt can cause significant problems, as can job loss or a cut in income or hours.
+Some of us end up in debt because of bad spending habits, buying things we don’t need, or just not keeping track of where our money goes.

 Once you are in serious debt, breaking out of the cycle can be very hard and also depressing.
 If you are carrying debt and only making the monthly minimum payment, you will end up paying a ton of interest, if you don’t make some substantial changes.

 Debt consolidation is one way to deal with your debt.
 Figuring out how to consolidate debt the best way requires you to scrutinize your situation.
 Here are three steps to take to consolidate your debt, so you get out of debt sooner and at a lower cost:

 - Learn about different consolidation options, reviewing their pros and cons.

 - Understand the details of your current financial situation.